 The Usher Hall is a beautiful concert hall in Edinburgh.
-Since it’s construction in 1914, it has become a real favourite for so many performers due to his amazing acoustics.
+Since its construction in 1914, it has become a real favourite for so many performers due to its amazing acoustics.
 Let me tell you, Dermot Kennedy really tested out those acoustics when he brought his sold-out tour to The Usher Hall on 16th December.
 I had only been to this venue once before many years ago to see Adele.
-We didn’t have the best experience on the viewing platform then, but this time we had seats upstairs in the Grand Circle.
+But this time we had seats upstairs in the Grand Circle.
 I was curious to see what The Usher Hall Edinburgh disabled access and wheelchair accessibility would be like after all these years.

 Booking accessible tickets at the Usher Hall was easy and straightforward.
 I called the box office and spoke to an agent who quickly got us booked in.
 I explained that I was a wheelchair user and would be attending with my companion.